19radleriley/Unbeatable-Tic-Tac-Toe/README.md

 # **Running / Viewing the Project**
 ## JAR File (Recommended / Simplest)
 1. Download the TTT.jar file from the repository.
+2. Move the TTT.jar file into a file other than "Downloads" or "Desktop"
+(This will allow for your settings and stats to be saved across multiple runs of the application).
 2. Double click on the TTT.jar file to run the project.
 ## Command Line
-1. Download the 'bin' folder
+1. Download the project
 2. Open a terminal / command prompt
 3. Navigate to the downloaded 'bin' folder (if unfamiliar with how to do this see the references below)
 Linux and Max: http://mally.stanford.edu/~sr/computing/basic-unix.html